 We understand this and are much more likely to consider brand voice when writing online or printed content, but we often overlook it when posting on social media.
 Perhaps print and online content feel more permanent in comparison to the fast-paced environment on sites like Twitter and Instagram, where content turns over at a break-neck speed.
 And creating a social media post is so quick and simple that we often dash off these interactions when we have only a few seconds to spare, or while we’re on the go, juggling other tasks.

 When used via social media, a strong and consistently applied brand voice will build enduring relationships with existing followers, along with attracting a new audience.
-If people can identify with and relate to your brand voice, they’ll begin to feel loyalty towards your company and will enjoy the comfort of knowing what to expect when they interact with you.
+If people can identify with and relate to your brand voice, they’ll begin to feel loyalty toward your company and will enjoy the comfort of knowing what to expect when they interact with you.
 An inconsistent voice is unpredictable and disruptive.
-A consistent voice is calm, clear and reassuring.
+A consistent voice is calm, clear, and reassuring.

 If you’re sold on the importance of a strong, unique brand voice, how do you go about developing yours?
 And how can you apply it to social media once you do?

 Developing a brand voice isn’t as difficult as it sounds.
-All you have to do is find it, shape it and use it every day until it becomes second nature.
+All you have to do is find it, shape it, and use it every day until it becomes second nature.

-A strong brand voice is one based on the core values of a business, so begin by making a list of the qualities you believe your brand possesses, the values that shape your business decisions.
+A strong brand voice is one based on the core values of a business, so begin by making a list of the qualities you believe your brand possesses, and the values that shape your business decisions.

 Are you, for instance;

 Once you have a list of values, you can match your tone of voice to these and begin developing a plan on how to address your customer.